santicacciabue/Proyecto-Clinica/README.md

 🧵 Lana & Lino – E-commerce Web Application

-📌 Description
+Web application developed as an academic project for a fictional clothing company, focused on online product sales, user management, and shopping cart functionality, using only core web technologies.

-Lana & Lino is a web application developed as an academic project for a fictional clothing company.
+🚀 Overview

-The system allows product catalog visualization, user management, shopping cart, favorites, and product administration, with different permission levels depending on the user role.
+Lana & Lino allows users to browse a clothing catalog, manage favorites, add products to a shopping cart, and simulate a checkout process.

-The main goal of this project was to build a complete web solution using core web technologies only, integrating with a backend provided externally.
+The application includes role-based access with specific features for guests, registered users, and administrators.

-🛠️ Technologies Used
+🛠️ Tech Stack

 HTML5